 So, if you need to collapse transformations but retain 3D data, apply any effect—even one of the Expression Controls effects that don’t by themselves do anything—to parenthesize the comp.

 After Effects is not rigid about time, but digital video—whether source or output—definitely is.
 You can freely mix and change frame rates among compositions without changing the timing, as has been shown.
 However, because your source clips always have a very specific rate, pay close attention when you

 - create a new composition

-In the first two cases, you’re just watching out for careless errors.
-But you might want to maintain specific frame rates in subcomps, in which case you must set them deliberately on the Advanced tab of the Composition Settings dialog.
+In the first two cases, watch out for careless errors.
+But you might actually want to maintain specific frame rates in subcomps, in which case you must set them deliberately on the Advanced tab of the Composition Settings dialog, as follows.